 Subpart D—Investigation, Conciliation, and Enforcement Procedures

 Subpart D establishes the procedures for investigation, conciliation, and enforcement of the Act, and closely follows the procedural requirements included in the government-wide age discrimination regulations.
 Mediation is the first step in the complaint process.
 NEH will refer all complaints of discrimination under the Act to the Federal agency designated by HHS to manage the mediation process.
-Complainants and NEH recipients must participate in the effort to reach a mutually satisfactory settlement.
+Complainants and NEH recipients shall participate in the effort to reach a mutually satisfactory settlement.
 Mediation may last no more than sixty (60) days from the date NEH first receives the complaint.
-NEH will investigate any complaints that are unresolved after mediation or are reopened because the settlement agreement is violated.
-Finally, the regulations permit NEH to withhold funds and disburse them to an appropriate alternate recipient, if the alternate has demonstrated the ability to comply with the regulations and to achieve the goals of the National Foundation on the Arts and the Humanities Act of 1965.
+NEH will investigate any complaints that are unresolved after mediation or are reopened because the mediation agreement is violated.
+Finally, these regulations permit NEH to withhold funds and disburse them to an appropriate alternate recipient, if the alternate has demonstrated the ability to comply with these regulations and to achieve the goals of the National Foundation on the Arts and the Humanities Act of 1965.

 Executive Order 12866, Regulatory Review

-NEH has determined that the proposed rule is not a “significant regulatory action” under Executive Order 12866 because it will not: (1) Have an annual effect on the economy of $100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or Tribal governments or communities; (2) create a serious inconsistency or otherwise interfere with an action taken or planned by another agency; (3) materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights and obligations of recipients thereof; or (4) raise novel legal or policy issues arising out of legal mandates, the President's priorities, or the principles set forth in Executive Order 12866.
-Therefore, the proposed rule is not subject to Office of Management and Budget (OMB) review.
+NEH has determined that the rule is not a “significant regulatory action” under Executive Order 12866 because it will not: (1) have an annual effect on the economy of $100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or Tribal governments or communities; (2) create a serious inconsistency or otherwise interfere with an action taken or planned by another agency; (3) materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights and obligations of recipients thereof; or (4) raise novel legal or policy issues arising out of legal mandates, the President's priorities, or the principles set forth in Executive Order 12866.
+Therefore, the rule is not subject to Office of Management and Budget (OMB) review.

 Regulatory Flexibility Act

 In accordance with section 605(b) of the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601, et seq., as amended by the Small Business Regulatory Enforcement Fairness Act of 1996), the Chairman of NEH certifies that the proposed rule will not have a significant economic impact on a substantial number of small entities.
-In making this determination, NEH used the definition of small entity set forth in the RFA: (1) A small business, as defined by the Small Business Administration (SBA) in 13 CFR part 121.201; (2) a small governmental jurisdiction, which is a government of a city, county, town, school district or special district with a population of less than 50,000; and (3) a small organization, which is any non-profit enterprise that is independently owned and operated and is not dominant in its field.
+601, et seq., as amended by the Small Business Regulatory Enforcement Fairness Act of 1996), the Chairman of NEH has certified that this rule will not have a significant economic impact on a substantial number of small entities.
+In making this determination, NEH used the definition of small entity set forth in the RFA: (1) a small business, as defined by the Small Business Administration (SBA) in 13 CFR part 121.201; (2) a small governmental jurisdiction, which is a government of a city, county, town, school district or special district with a population of less than 50,000; and (3) a small organization, which is any non-profit enterprise that is independently owned and operated and is not dominant in its field.
 Some NEH grant programs support humanities projects developed by small, independently-owned non-profits, such as museums, libraries, and other cultural organizations.
 NEH funds approximately 75-100 small non-profits each year, which accounts for less than ten percent of NEH's annual funding.